dk14/wolfram-mega/docs/contracts.md

 ), 1000)
 ```

-There is a default intepreter for BTC-DLC:
+There is a default intepreter for BTC-DLC (MAD version, no HTLC-refunds):

 ```ts
 import { btcDlcContractInterpreter } from './src-web/transactions';